Jeans (film)

-Jeans had a wide release on 24 April 1998 and was the most expensive film to be made in Indian cinema at that time.
+Jeans released on 24 April 1998 and was the most expensive film to be made in Indian cinema at that time.
 The film won four Tamil Nadu State Film Awards, the Filmfare Award for Best Music Director – Tamil (Rahman) and the National Film Award for Best Special Effects.
 It was also India's official submission for the Academy Award for Best Foreign Language Film.

 Plot

-Nachiappan is a widowed, wealthy, and successful Indian American restaurateur based in Los Angeles.
-He has two sons – Viswanathan "Visu" and Ramamoorthy "Ramu" – who are identical twins.
-They both are medical students and spend their evenings helping out their father alongside the restaurant's chief cook, Juno.
-One evening, when Visu & Ramu go to the airport to do their lunch supply, Visu sees an Indian Tamil family from Chennai – Madhumitha "Madhu", her younger brother Madhesh, and their grandmother Krishnaveni – having some problems with the immigration authorities.
-Visu pitches in to help and learns that they just flew in from India so that Krishnaveny can undergo a surgery to remove her brain tumour.
-After many confusions, the trio meets with Ramu also.
-The twins arrange for the three to reach their host.
+Nachiappan is a wealthy, widowed Indian-American restaurateur based in Los Angeles.
+He has identical twin sons, Viswanathan ("Visu") and Ramamoorthy ("Ramu"), who are exemplary medical students and spend their evenings assisting at their father's establishment alongside chief cook Juno.
+One evening at the airport, Visu encounters a visiting Tamil family from Chennai: Madhumitha ("Madhu"), her younger brother Madhesh, and their grandmother Krishnaveni, struggling with immigration authorities.
+Visu intervenes to assist them and learns they have traveled to the United States so Krishnaveni can undergo surgery for a brain tumor.
+After a series of identity confusions involving Ramu, the twins safely guide the family to their destination.